 - In Andor, she smirks when her husband Perrin makes a few "unmarried spinster" jokes at her cousin Vel's expense, with the implication she knows Vel prefers the company of women.

 - Secret Secret-Keeper: Bloodline reveals that she always suspected the true parentage of Luke and Leia but simply never said anything.

-- The Smurfette Principle: Apart from Princess Leia, Mon Mothma is the only other major female member in the Rebellion as shown in the films.
+- The Smurfette Principle: Apart from Princess Leia, Mon Mothma is the only other major female member in the Rebellion shown in the original trilogy.